 - In a large bowl, combine the coleslaw and the salt.
 In a medium sauce pan, combine the apple cider vinegar and sugar.
 Let simmer over medium low heat until the sugar has dissolved.
 Add in the coleslaw mix and cover with a lid.
 Let cook for about 10 minutes until tender and almost clear.
 Stir every couple of minutes to prevent burning.
 Remove the lid and let cook for an additional 2 minutes so that the remaining moisture evaporates.
 Remove from the heat and let it come to room temperature.
 Express any remaining moisture before using in the reuben crescent ring.

-Pepper Jack cheese - It is traditional to use Swiss cheese but Pepper Jack is a wonderful difference in changing the flavor up and adding to the spice.
+- Pepper Jack cheese - It is traditional to use Swiss cheese but Pepper Jack makes a wonderful difference in changing the flavor up.